 Then I would discriminate men hahaha.
 A quartermaster is the first face you see in an organization.
 If my pitch is bad, you think the whole organization is bad.
 I find it a hard question to answer.
 At de Vrolijkheid all quartermasters are female.
 There is a male coordinator though.
 I have a male colleague, I think he would be a fine quartermaster as well.
 He is quite young, only 27 years old.
-I think if he had a bit more experience, he Competencies are more important, people who work somewhere for a long time may be crusted would make a fine quartermaster.
+I think if he had a bit more experience, he

+It is more about competencies than about gender would make a fine quartermaster.
 I think it is more about competencies, I don't think there is such a big difference between men and women.